kubeflow/examples/financial_time_series/README.md

 The saved model expects a time series from closing stocks and spits out the prediction as a 0 (S&P closes positive) or 1 (S&P closes negative) together with the version of the saved model which was memorized upon saving the model.
 Let's start with a script that populates a request with random numbers to test the service.
 ```
-cd ../tensorflow-model
+cd ..
 pip3 install numpy tensorflow-serving-api
-python request.py
+python3 -m tensorflow_model.serving_requests.request_random
 ```

 The output should return an integer, 0 or 1 as explained above, and a string that represents the version.
 There is another script available that builds a more practical request, with time series data of closing stocks for a certain date.
-In this script, the same date is used as the one used at the end of the notebook ```Machine Learning with Financial Time Series Data.ipynb``` for comparison reasons.
+In the following script, the same date is used as the one used at the end of the notebook ```Machine Learning with Financial Time Series Data.ipynb``` for comparison reasons.

 ```
 pip3 install pandas
-python request.py
+python3 -m tensorflow_model.serving_requests.request
 ```

 The response should indicate that S&P index is expected to close positive but from the actual data (which is prospected in the notebook mentioned above) we can see that it actually closed negative that day.